If you are searching for authentic culture and the day-to-day life of the heartwarming locals of Nepal, you are in the right place.

 Highlights

-Tsum Valley offers several trekking expeditions, cultural tours and wildlife viewing opportunities as you trek through the Tsum Valley's stunning alpine forests, over rugged mountain passes and into remote and isolated village settlements.
+Tsum Valley is a haven for several trekking expeditions and cultural tours, with many opportunities for wildlife viewing during treks in the picturesque alpine forests of Tsum Valley, over rugged mountain passes, and into some remote and isolated village settlements.

 4. Village of Nele

-Nele is a picturesque village in the Tsum Valley of the northern Gorkha district, at an altitude of 3180 meters.
-The path to reach Nele takes a scenic 5-day trek from Arughat.
+Nele is a beautiful village of Tsum Valley in the northern part of Gorkha district, located at an altitude of 3180 meters.
+From Arughat, one can reach there by a scenic 5-day trek.

 Major Highlights

-Leru Monastery is located in the Tsum Valley of Nepal, approximately 15.5 kilometres from Nele Village.
-The journey from Nele Village to Leru usually takes 4-6 hours on foot.
+Leru Monastery is situated in the Tsum Valley, Nepal, approximately 15.5 km from Nele Village.
+One needs to walk 4-6 hours from Nele Village to reach Leru.

 History and Religion

 The monastery is believed to have been built in the 14th century and is dedicated to Guru Rinpoche, also known as Padmasambhava, one of the considerate founders of Tibetan Buddhism.
-This religious heritage site is significant for Buddhists and attracts devotees from all over the world.
+This is an essential religious heritage site for Buddhists and is visited by devotees worldwide.

-As we have delved deeper into some remote villages in Nepal, we will head to answer some queries and frequently asked questions on different villages and remote communities in Nepal.
+Now that we have gone deeper into some of the remote villages in Nepal, we will head towards answering some frequently asked questions regarding different towns and remote communities living here in Nepal.

 5. Panauti: The Oldest Village in Nepal

-Panauti is approximately 32 km southeast of Nepal's capital city, Kathmandu.
+Panauti lies about 32 km southeast of Nepal's capital city, Kathmandu.
 It is situated at the confluence of two rivers, the Roshi Khola and the Punyamati Khola, surrounded by lush green hills and farmland.

 History